mrdoomlittle/adtp/README.md

-## Information Transmission Management Protocol : Not Finished
+## Information Transmission Management Protocol aka ITMP for short
-This Project is Designed and Built for The Arduino 101 Borad
+This Project is Designed and Built for The Arduino 101 Borad.
+## Project Status: Not Finished